 Options in Mastectomies

-When mastectomy is the recommended treatment, there are many options to consider:
+When mastectomy is the recommended treatment, there are many options to consider.
+The different types of mastectomies vary in how much tissue is removed, depending on the specific procedure and patient needs.

 Simple Mastectomy